Digitized HouseDigitized House

 The remote access functionality also lets you log into the app and check the conditions of your home from anywhere, such as when you’re on vacation.
 If you don’t want to use the app to get information about your home, just tap the top of the device.
 It lights up and provides instant insights.

-The Netatmo Healthy Home Coach is also an Apple HomeKit-compatible product so it will appear as a manageable device on the screen of the Apple Home app.
+The Netatmo is also an Apple HomeKit-compatible product so it will appear as a manageable device on the screen of the Apple Home app.
 The device connects to your Wi-Fi network and doesn’t require subscription fees.
 Also, if desired, you can get several of the gadgets and put one in each room of the home.
 They work together to provide the data you need.

-Awair Glow C Air Quality Monitor + Smart Plug
+2. Awair Element Air Quality Monitor

 Awair Element.
 Image: Awair.